tom-clik/clikpage/_guide/background.md

 Clikpage is a code-free site publishing suite built with CFML.
 It's a CMS, template, and design tool rolled into one.
 It can be used in a live application or to generate static HTML sites.

-It's component architecture allows it to be easily extended,
+Its component architecture allows it to be easily extended,

 There are three key parts to it